vertyco/vrt-cogs/README.md

 If you would like to contribute, please talk to me on Discord first about your ideas before opening a PR.

-# Feature Requests & Bounties
+# Feature Requests
-I am always open to any ideas or suggestions for new cogs/features, however I may not take any paid bounties for quite a while as I am still relatively new to python and the coding world in general.
+I am open to any ideas or suggestions for new cogs/features!